 What does the contrast of satin and polished finishes mean?

 The surface of the petals has a satin finish (soft matte, fine texture) and the outer edge has a polished finish (specular shine).
-This contrast is an intentional design decision: it defines the floral shape without the need for color or stone, using only the difference in light between the two surfaces.
+This contrast is an intentional design choice: it defines the floral shape without the need for color or stone, using only the difference in light between the two surfaces.